andnischneider/its_workflow/README.md

 ### 1 demultiplex_wf -> download and demultiplex raw data

 The folder contains instructions on how to run the workflow as a docker container.
-It will download the raw data from the ENA and demultiplex the sequences into files per sample.
+It will download the raw data from the ENA and demultiplex the sequences into files per sample, as well as concatenate technical replicates.

 ### 2 workflow -> ITS amplicon sequencing data preprocessing workflow